 Your hens will need daily access to fresh water to help keep them hydrated, an average laying chicken will need around 200ml of water per day.
 The best chicken feed will depend on the individual’s needs, but it is important to ensure your hens have a balanced and nutritious diet by feeding a specially formulated chicken feed.
 Chicken feed pellets or a chicken corn feed would normally contain a blend of cereals, proteins, vitamins and minerals.
 Alfalfa feed for chickens is also popular due to alfalfa being beneficial for egg quality and therefore human health.

 An average pet chicken will require between 120 – 150g of food per day.
 Chicken feeds suppliers should be able to advise on the most suitable ration for your chickens but remember to make any feeding changes gradually as making sudden changes can lead to digestive upsets.

 Dengie Fresh Bed for Chickens

-Dengie Fresh Bed for Chickens is made from chopped and dust extracted straw with a pine oil coating, providing anti-fungal and anti-bacterial properties.
-Fresh Bed was developed in association with the British Hen Welfare Trust to provide a clean and warm bed for your chickens that is dust free and smells fresh.
-Most importantly chickens love it!
+Dengie Fresh Bed for Chickens is made from chopped and dust extracted straw with a pine oil coating, providing anti-fungal and anti-bacterial properties which can be used for indoor or outdoor chicken run bedding.
+Fresh Bed for Chickens was developed in association with the British Hen Welfare Trust to provide a clean and warm bed chicken bedding that is dust free and smells fresh.
+Dengie customers think Fresh Bed for Chickens is the best bedding for chickens, but most importantly chickens love it!